 - Possible reduced rainfall in upper catchment will reduce runoff, particularly in the dry summer season.
-This will exacerbate temperature and water quality effects - Increased variability, intensity and reduced frequency (bigger storms, less often) will result in dry periods punctuated by heavy falls, with resultant heavy stormflow runoff and potential destruction of habitat, particularly where already weakened by riparian or river-bed changes. - The potential for increased rainfall, particularly summer rainfall, in the lower catchment may increase run-off in the lower catchment, particularly during the current low flow stress period in summer.
-This has significant implications for the estuary, which currently suffers from very low summer flows and associated temperature and water quality impacts.
+This will exacerbate temperature and water quality effects. - Increased variability and intensity as well as reduced frequency (bigger storms, less often) will result in dry periods punctuated by heavy falls, with resultant heavy storm flow runoff and potential destruction of habitat, particularly where already weakened by riparian or riverbed changes. - The potential for increased rainfall, particularly summer rainfall, in the lower catchment may increase runoff in the lower catchment, particularly during the current low-flow stress period in summer.
+This has significant implications for the estuary, which currently suffers from very low summer flows and associated temperature and water quality impacts. - Sensitivity and Risk Assessment

-The following principles risks were identified arising out of the water futures, and the vulnerabilities identified for the Breede systems.
+The following principal risks were identified arising out of the water futures, and the vulnerabilities identified for the Breede systems.